 What are the benefits of automating business processes?

 According to IBM, there is a strong correlation between businesses implementing BPA and higher-performance.
 Much of this increase in performance can be attributed to four key benefits of business process automation that every business enjoys.

 Streamlining workflows is a crucial part of improving the bottom line for any business and BPA plays a significant role in removing redundant steps from business operations.
 For instance, PNC Financial Services Group found that by automating business processes and rules, it saw an 80% reduction in their workload of manually reviewing bank loan applications.

 - Eliminates Unnecessary Points of Communication

-A workplace with streamlined communication is one of the most important benefits of business process automation (BPA).
+A workplace with streamlined communication is one of the most important benefits of Business Process Automation (BPA) in Customer Communication.
 Every minute that employees and managers don’t spend on emails, phone calls, and creating reports is a minute spent doing something more productive.
 By setting up communications that are automatically triggered upon completion of a task (or another trigger), employees have one less thing to do.